TargetProcess/JS-mapping-templates/Jira JS Mappings/jira-project-cf-team-to-tp-teams.md

   if (field === undefined) {
     console.warn(
-      `Faield to get meta data for the CF "${id}", possible reason.
-Field is not on the screen` );
+      `Faield to get meta data for the CF "${id}".
+Possible reason - field is not on the screen` );
     return;
   }